Skip to content

 When dogs are brought to a shelter, they’re given a behavioural and temperament assessment.
 This helps to determine the personality of each dog and can uncover any problems they might have, as well as any underlying causes.

 There is no standard check.
-The techniques used can range from seeing how the dog reacts when brought into contact with other animals, to placing it with a foster family for a period of time.
+The techniques used can range from seeing how the dog reacts when brought into contact with other animals, to placing it with a foster family for a time.

 The fee is to help cover the costs of looking after the dog while it was in their care.